atorus-research/pdf_combine_tool/README.md

 # Contribute
 TODO:

+1. Add to usage OpenOfiice as convert tool.

+DONE:
 1. Implemant "Final Run" check-dox logic: if False value - ignore errors origin from metadata files "*** fiels not found" - just add blank the page to final pdf files with place holder like "ORIGINAL FIELS WAS NOT PROVIDED"
-2. Add to usage OpenOfiice as convert tool.